Polite-AI/personality-server/docs.md

 ### new Language(language, personality)
 Initialises a language outputter based on language and personality required

+**Throws**:

+- <code>Error</code> If the language pack doesn't exist in this implementation, or the personality requested doesn't exist within the language pack.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |